 Heatwave II is a determinate tomato plant, meaning that it’s more of a bush than a vine and needs less of a support system.
 It grows to 24 to 36 inches (60-90 cm.) tall and spreads out to 18 to 24 inches (45-60 cm.).

 These tomatoes mature early, in as little as 55 days.
-Heatwave II hybrids are medium-sized fruit, each one weighting around 6 or 7 ounces (170-200 mg.).
+Heatwave II hybrids are medium-sized fruit, each one weighing around 6 or 7 ounces (170-200 mg.).
 They grow in round and a beautiful bright red, great for salads and sandwiches.

 If you are interested in growing Heatwave II hybrid tomato plants, you’ll be happy to learn that they are extremely disease resistant.
 Experts say that they resist both fusarium wilt and verticillium wilt, which makes them a sure bet for the garden.